Stop The Scroll: 10 Principles for Creating Thumb-Stopping Ads

 What do you do?

-In the same way, we add gifs and stickers to our social media assets, we can add simple touches of animation to draw attention to the important bits of our ad with relatively minimal effort.
+In the same way we add gifs and stickers to our social media assets, we can add simple touches of animation to draw attention to the important bits of our ad with relatively minimal effort.

 This can take the form of adding an animated arrow pointing to your product to create differentiation in the user’s feed, making CTA buttons shake, vibrate, or otherwise move to draw attention, or simply masking out a gif to overlay in some way that interacts with the composition of your static asset.
+In the example above, products scroll through the frame forming a conveyor belt that seems to be endlessly looping.
+This is by design and adds a lot of simple intrigue for the viewer to stop the scroll and look at this ad.

 While we absolutely support going deep on the animation process, that’s something best saved for after you’ve done substantial testing, found what works best, and there’s enough data to validate the time and cost for the extra work.

-Animate a Single Element:
+Animate a Single Element

 Motion doesn’t necessarily mean a full-on video production, as much as it means adding movement to an element, or elements, in your ad.